HaoQin0223/haoqin0223.github.io/_pages/about.md

 - [2024-06] Our paper titled "Efficient High-Fidelity Deep Convolutional Generative Adversarial Network Model for Received Signal Strength Reconstruction in Indoor Environments" has been accepted for publication in the Electronics Letters.
 - [2024-06] Our paper titled "Efficient Propagation Modeling for Open-Confined Mixed Space Using a Hybrid Ray-Tracing/Waveguide Theory Method" has been accepted for publication in the IET Microwaves, Antennas & Propagation.
 - [2024-05] Our paper titled "Efficient Parabolic Equation Driven CNN Propagation Model in Tunnels Based on Frequency Conversion" has been accepted for publication in the IEEE Transactions on Antennas and Propagation.
-- [2024-03] Three conference papers are accepted by the 2024 PIERS.
+- [2024-03] Three conference papers are accepted by the 2024 PIERS, and I will give two talks in Chengdu, China.
 - [2023-12] Our paper titled "A High-Accuracy Deep Back-Projection CNN-Based Propagation Model for Tunnels" has been accepted for publication in the IEEE Antennas and Wireless Propagation Letters.
 - [2023-10] Our paper titled "Comparative Analysis of Finite‐Difference and Split‐Step Based Parabolic Equation Methods for Tunnel Propagation Modelling" has been accepted for publication in the IET Microwaves, Antennas & Propagation.
 - [2023-10] Our paper titled "Received Signal Strength Reconstruction Using Pix2pix Generative Adversarial Network" has been accepted for publication in the Electronics Letters.
-- [2023-07] Two conference papers are accepted by the 2023 PIERS.
+- [2023-07] Two conference papers are accepted by the 2023 PIERS, and I will give two talks in Prague, Czechia.
 - [2023-07] Our paper titled "Physics‐Based Wave Propagation Model Assisted Vehicle Localization in Tunnels" has been accepted for publication in the IET Microwaves, Antennas & Propagation.
 - [2023-06] Our paper titled "Efficient Radio Wave Propagation Modeling in Tunnels with a Sparse Fourier Transform-Based Split-Step Parabolic Equation Method" has been accepted for publication in the IEEE Antennas and Wireless Propagation Letters.
 - [2023-04] Our paper titled "Embedding Antennas with Tilted Beam Patterns into Parabolic Wave Equation‐Based Models for Tunnel Propagation" has been accepted for publication in the IET Microwaves, Antennas & Propagation.
 - [2023-04] Our paper titled "Efficient Physics-Based Recurrent Neural Network Model for Radio Wave Propagation in Tunnels at 2.4 GHz" has been accepted for publication in the Electronics Letters.
-- [2022-12] One conference paper is accepted by the 2022 IEEE ICCC.
+- [2022-12] One conference paper is accepted by the 2022 IEEE ICCC, and I will give one talk remotely.
-- [2022-09] One conference paper is accepted by the 2022 IEEE APWC.
+- [2022-09] One conference paper is accepted by the 2022 IEEE APWC, and I will give one talk remotely.
-- [2022-07] Two conference papers are accepted by the 2022 APS/URSI.
+- [2022-07] Two conference papers are accepted by the 2022 APS/URSI, and I will give two talks in Denver, USA.
-- [2021-12] One conference paper is accepted by the 2021 APS/URSI.
+- [2021-12] One conference paper is accepted by the 2021 APS/URSI, and I will give one talk remotely.
-- [2021-08] Two conference papers are accepted by the 2021 URSI GASS.
+- [2021-08] Two conference papers are accepted by the 2021 URSI GASS, and I will give one talk remotely.
 - [2019-06] One conference paper is accepted by the 2019 IWCMC.